 Treks around Kalap offer stunning views, pristine mountain rivers, and jungle alive with scents of pine, deodar and wild lavender.

 However, even if you're not into trekking, Kalap is a remarkable place to get away from it all and experience the simplicity of village life.

 Comfortable homestay accommodations, with western style facilities, have been set up for guests in the villagers' traditional wooden houses.
 They're friendly hill people who warmly welcome guests.
 Quality camping equipment is also provided.

-There are two options for visiting Kalap: join a fixed departure trip or plan your own.
+There are three options for visiting Kalap: book a homestay, join a fixed departure trip or plan your own.

 Plan Your Own Trip

-If you want to go on your own at a time that suits you, there are four trips of varying durations to choose from depending on your fitness level.
+If you want to go on your own at a time that suits you, there are three trips of varying lengths to choose from depending on your fitness level.

 Fixed Departure Trips